 We figure as long as we’re just watching TV, there’s no reason we can’t click a few buttons at the same time.

-Ipsos Panel is one of the best legitimate paid survey companies out there -- the company’s even rated A+ with the Better Business Bureau.
+Vip Voice is one of the best legitimate paid survey companies out there — the company’s even rated A+ with the Better Business Bureau.
 You might recognize the name Ipsos from the news because they conduct a lot of the presidential election polling.

 Top-end surveys can pay up to $95, but those are rare and can take a while to complete.